What is the Definition or Meaning of OTA and its relevance to the Hospitality Industry?

 Advantages and Disadvantages of using OTAs in Hotels:

-OTA's are like two-edged swords for hotels.
-On one side, they offer exposure and provide more bookings but on the other hand, these third party booking websites offer much lower rates than the hotels own website.
+OTA’s are like two-edged swords for hotels.
+On one side, they offer exposure and provide more bookings but on the other hand, these third-party booking websites offer much lower rates than the hotel’s website.

 How does OTA's Make Money?

-The OTA's charges the hotel commission for each booking which is generated from their website.
+The OTA’s charges the hotel commission for each booking which is generated from their website.
 These commission rates may vary per each OTA.
-For example, expedia.com may charges a commission between 15% to 30% per bookings, whereas booking.com charges from 10% to 20% for each booking.
+For example, expedia.com may charge a commission between 15% to 30% per booking, whereas booking.com charges from 10% to 20% for each booking.

-Also, the geography of the hotel where it is located also plays an important role in these commission charges by the OTAs.
-Example hotels which are located in the city may attract more commission percentage than those located in the outer city or remote areas.
+Also, the geography of the hotel where it is located plays an important role in these commission charges by the OTAs.
+For example, hotels that are located in the city may attract a higher commission percentage than those located in the outer city or remote areas.

 OTA Commission Payment Procedure For Hotels: